BY-LAWS

 Meetings and Membership

 (a) Unless otherwise ordered by the Board of Directors, regular meetings of this organization shall be held upon the first Monday in each month that does not fall upon a holiday, at a place selected by the Captain.
 Meetings falling upon a holiday shall be postponed until the succeeding Monday.
-The Secretary shall notify the membership in writing of such meetings by mailing such notice to the members at the address supplied to the Secretary by the said members.
+The Captain/Lieutenant or Secretary shall notify the membership in writing of such meetings by email, to email address listed in the directory

 (b) Order of Business shall be: